-County Staff reviewed Polk County Assessor's records, Polk County Community Development records, and Polk County GIS, and confirmed that the Applicant has appeared to accurately characterize the surrounding land uses and property ownership within the 2,000 acre study area.
-Based on the impacts analysis provided, County staff concurs and the Hearings Officer agrees with the Applicant that the study area can be characterized as a transitional area that has been largely committed to mixed rural-residential uses despite the underlying PCCP designation and zoning of the area.
+Staff reviewed Polk County Assessor's records, Polk County Community Development records, and Polk County GIS, and confirmed that the applicant has appeared to accurately characterize the surrounding land uses and property ownership within the 2,000 acre study area.
+Based on the impacts analysis provided, staff concurs with the applicant that the study area can be characterized as a transitional area that has been largely committed to mixed rural-residential uses despite the underlying PCCP designation and zoning of the area.

 The purpose of this analysis is to determine whether a Comprehensive Plan change from Agriculture to Farm Forest would be in compliance with Goal 3, which is determined by evaluating whether the requested Amendment would allow for the continuation of the identified existing agricultural enterprises of the surrounding area.
-Based on the impacts analysis provided by the Applicant, it is evident that the surrounding area contains a mixture of large and small scale farm and timber operations mixed with significant patterns of rural residential development that can be historically described as an urban to rural transitional area.
-Based on the subject property's proximity to the City of Salem and the natural buffers that isolate the subject property from the identified commercial farm operations, together with the existing and historical patterns of rural residential development and utilities in the surrounding area that there is substantial evidence in the record to support the conclusion that the addition of one (1) potential future nonfarm dwelling on the subject property would not materially alter the overall land use pattern of the surrounding area and would allow for the continuation of the identified agricultural enterprises of the area.
+Based on the impacts analysis provided by the applicant, it is evident that the surrounding area contains a mixture of large and small scale farm and timber operations mixed with significant patterns of rural residential development that can be historically described as an urban to rural transitional area.
+Based on the subject property's proximity to the City of Salem and the natural buffers that isolate the subject property from the identified commercial farm operations, together with the existing and historical patterns of rural residential development and utilities in the surrounding area that the agriculture enterprise is already oriented to account for, staff finds that there is substantial evidence in the record to support the conclusion that the addition of one (1) potential future nonfarm dwelling on the subject property would not materially alter the overall land use pattern of the surrounding area and would allow for the continuation of the identified agricultural enterprises of the area.

-For the reasons described above, the Hearings Officer finds that the proposed Comprehensive Plan Amendment to change the PCCP designation from Agriculture to Farm Forest would be in compliance with Goal 3.
+For the reasons described above, staff concurs with the applicant and finds that the proposed Comprehensive Plan Amendment to change the PCCP designation from Agriculture to Farm Forest would be in compliance with Goal 3.